klahrich/chiefhustler/content/posts/purchased-baba.md

 _Updated version:_

 The cloud.
-The cloud.
-The cloud.
+60% growth.
+Population just coming online.
+Businesses will go straight to the cloud.
+Invisible in the earnings as of today.
+High margins (AWS ~ 30% operating margin).

 _Previous version:_